-When people think of video, they often think ‘personal’.
+When people think of the video, they often think ‘personal’.
 There are, however, several good reasons incorporating video into business communication channels is a good idea.
-Worldwide video production and consumption is exploding exponentially, access to high speed connections is widespread, and whether you employ video to strengthen your brand, gain competitive advantage, connect with your clients, launch a new product or empower your sales team – the opportunities are exciting.
+Worldwide video production and consumption are exploding exponentially, access to high-speed connections is widespread, and whether you employ video to strengthen your brand, gain competitive advantage, connect with your clients, launch a new product or empower your sales team – the opportunities are exciting.

 How your brand can benefit from video?

 - Differentiate yourself.
 Visitors greeted by a well-thought, carefully crafted, and professionally presented high-definition video footage about your company can get an instant taste of who you are, what you offer, and most important – why you are better than the competition.